 - Can’t bring you good leads for the next round.
 This can happen even if the current investors have fancy fund names.

 Note something important.
-This can, depends on scenarios, happen even if you have the best VC brands in your start-up.
+This can happen even if you have the best VC brands in your start-up.
 And conversely, sometimes no-name funds can make a strong syndicate.
 Social signals can be confusing here.

 First, as CEOs and founders — you need to know this.
 Because if you have a weak syndicate raising the next round likely will be harder.